MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug.md

    :::image type="content" source="./media/breakpoint-vs.png" alt-text="A breakpoint that's set in Visual Studio Code." lightbox="./media/breakpoint-vs.png":::

-   Run the code, as follows.

 1. On the **Run** tab, select the launch configuration from the dropdown menu.

-1. To start debugging your app, click **Start Debugging**, which is the green triangle next to the launch configuration dropdown.
+1. Click **Start Debugging**, which is the green triangle next to the launch configuration dropdown.

    :::image type="content" source="./media/run-vs.png" alt-text="The Run tab in Visual Studio Code." lightbox="./media/run-vs.png":::

-1. Open **Debug Console** to view the debug output and errors.
+1. To view the debug output and errors, open **Debug Console**.

    :::image type="content" source="./media/results-vs.png" alt-text="The Debug Console in Visual Studio Code." lightbox="./media/results-vs.png":::